neema20/SimplyU/README.md

 * Fixed some minor issues
 * Added the full ability of setting a custom theme.
 The themes are stored within the \Common\Themes folder in your SimpliiU directory.
-That folder contains other folder, which are the names of the themes you have.
+That folder contains other folders, which are the names of the themes you have.
 Inside a theme folder is two folders, "img" and "audio."
 Inside the img folder there should be a "pnl_back.png" file as well as "SimplyU_Full_Logo.png."
 The .xcf files are on Github, inside of \Common\Resources\Images.
 You can easily edit those .xcf's and make your own theme.
 Inside of the audio folder, there should be a file called "audio_bck.mp3;" don't worry, the music replays perfectly now.
 The application comes with the following themes pre-installed: "Default, Ryuko, Satsuki, Rock Edition, Sonic, and RWBY."
 Inside the root of a theme's folder, there should be a color.ini file.
 This file will contain the word for the color scheme.
 Read the README.md for more info (In the themes directory. \master\Common\Themes\README.md)